About the City's Local Planning Strategy

 These Development Applications are being assessed by the City.

-The City has received an application to construct an ancillary dwelling addition to a single house on the abovementioned property.
-Prior to the City considering the proposal, comments from surrounding owners are sought, specifically with regard to the following:
+The City has received an application for the demolition of the existing theatre and development of a new theatre on the abovementioned property.
+Prior to the City giving consideration to the proposal, comments from surrounding owners are sought.

 Planning Officer: Elisa Alanis Fuentes